Voyage to the Bottom of the Sea (TV series)

-Voyage to the Bottom of the Sea is a 1964–1968 American science fiction television series based on the 1961 movie.
+Voyage to the Bottom of the Sea is an American science fiction television series based on the 1961 movie.
 Both were created by Irwin Allen, which enabled the film's sets, costumes, props, special effects models, and sometimes footage, to be used in the production of the television series.
 Voyage to the Bottom of the Sea was the first of Irwin Allen's four science fiction television series (the three others being Lost in Space, The Time Tunnel, and Land of the Giants), and the longest-running.
 The show's theme was underwater adventure.

 Voyage was broadcast on ABC from September 14, 1964, to March 31, 1968.
 The 110 episodes produced included 32 shot in black-and-white (1964–1965), and 78 filmed in color (1965–1968).
 The first two seasons took place in the then-future of the 1970s.
 The final two seasons took place in the 1980s.
 The show starred Richard Basehart and David Hedison.